FIWARE/load-tests/README.md

-# Loadtest for Fiware Orion
+# Loadtest for FIWARE Orion

-[Gatling](https://github.com/gatling/gatling) load tests to run against the [Fiware Orion-LD Broker](https://github.com/FIWARE/context.Orion-LD) or any other implementation of the [ngsi-v2](https://github.com/FIWARE/specifications/tree/master/OpenAPI/ngsiv2) api.
+[Gatling](https://github.com/gatling/gatling) load tests to run against the [FIWARE Orion-LD Broker](https://github.com/FIWARE/context.Orion-LD) or any other implementation of the [ngsi-v2](https://github.com/FIWARE/specifications/tree/master/OpenAPI/ngsiv2) api.

 ## General guidelines

 * all scenarios should describe the involved components
-* if a scenario requires components that are not part of the fiware system(f.e. an echo server), they should at least link to a deployment documentation.
+* if a scenario requires components that are not part of the FIWARE system(f.e. an echo server), they should at least link to a deployment documentation.

 ## How to run